microsoft/moaw/workshops/serverless-overview/workshop.md

 Now select the `Get blob content (V2)` action and select the connection settings you configured above.

-Then, as the Event Grid Trigger operation already takes care of the JSON parsing, we can directly use the `subject` field as input for the `Blob` field.
+Then, as the Event Grid Trigger operation already takes care of the JSON parsing, you can directly use the `subject` field as input for the `Blob` field.
 While clicking on the `Blob` field you should be presented with a list of `Dynamic content` available.
 These will be updated based on the previous steps known by the action being edited.

 Update the `Blob` field with the path of the audio file extracted from the event grid `data.url` property thanks to the `uriPath` function: